 A company can either share profits by directly distributing dividends to its shareholders or invest its profits to improve and grow its business.
 Based on how the company shares its profits, you get two categories of stocks:

 These stocks usually belong to companies that have strong finances and can share dividends from their profits every year.
 However, since the profits are distributed, these companies grow at a steady pace and are considered low-risk investments.

 - Growth Stocks – These stocks don’t pay dividends.
 Instead, the company reinvests its profits to grow its business.
 Such companies aggressively seek growth and the prices of their stocks grow rapidly.
 This offers the stockholder an opportunity to earn profit by selling the stocks and making capital gains.

-Categorization Criteria – Economic Trends
+6) Categorization Criteria – Economic Trends

 When the stock markets react to some news about the economy, all stocks don’t move in tandem.
 While a certain section falls with negative news about the economy, another section seems unperturbed.
 Based on the way stocks react to economic trends, they can be categorized into two types: